 Li-ion batteries are one of the most popular battery types on the market, due to their prime properties such as high capacity, low self-discharge rate, zero-maintenance, high energy density and long lifetime.
 However, safety still remains a major drawback, due to overheating and thermal runaway.
 The shortcomings of safety were reflected in the recent accidents, where fires and explosions were reported in cell phones, electric cars, laptops, e-hovers and even airplanes.
 The goal of this thesis is to generate knowledge, understanding and methods to ensure safety in Li-ion cells and packs.

-For achieving the goal, three models were developed:
+For achieving the goal, two main mathematical models and a side model were developed as follows: